-During the course of the AIDS pandemic, we learned a considerable amount about the intersection of HIV and tuberculosis (TB).
-Tuberculosis is a leading cause of death among people living with HIV; worldwide, 14 million people are co-infected with Mycobacterium tuberculosis and HIV infection .
-HIV infection increases the risk of reactivation latent M. tuberculosisinfection, putting HIV-positive people at greater risk of developing TB .
-HIV infection also increases the risk for rapid progression after primary TB M. tuberculosis acquisition or re .
-TB can accelerate the progression of HIV disease via immune activation and is associated with higher mortality and lower survival of HIV-positive people .
-The increased risk of TB CD4 as the cell count decreases; similarly, the highest mortality rates associated with tuberculosis occur in people with lower cell counts CD4 .
+During the course of the AIDSwe learned a considerable amount about the intersection of the infection by the HIV and tuberculosis (TB).
+Tuberculosis is a major cause of death among people living with HIV; worldwide, 14 million people are co-infected with Mycobacterium tuberculosis and HIV .
+HIV infection increases the risk of latent reactivation of M. tuberculosisinfection, placing HIV-positive people at a higher risk of developing TB .
+HIV infection also increases the risk of rapid TB progression after the primary acquisition of M. tuberculosis or reinfection .
+TB can accelerate the progression of HIV disease via immune activation and is associated with a higher mortality rate and lower survival for HIV-positive people .
+The risk of increased TB as the cell count CD4 decrease; similarly, the highest mortality rates associated with TB occur in people with the lowest CD4 cell counts .

 It is assumed that, very early in the natural history of HIV-before a significant decrease in disease-CD4 cell count occurs and the risk of TB is relatively low.
 So it is surprising and fascinating in this issue of The Journal of Infectious Diseases, Sonnenberg et al. , Report evidence to the contrary.
 In a large cohort of gold mining in South Africa, the authors found that the risk of TB has doubled in the first year of infection with HIV.
 Not unexpectedly, this risk increases even more in the following years.